xiaorudong/Escort/vignettes/shiny_vignette.md

 ### Step2:
 #### Input:
-Transition to Step 2, where users upload the .rds files generated in the downstream analysis.
+Transition to Step 2, where users upload the .rds files generated in the "Downstream Analysis" step.
+In this demonstration, we upload four .rds files that were generated in the "Downstream Analysis" step, as shown in the accompanying screenshot.
 #### Output:
 Escort evaluates embeddings based on inter-cellular relationships, preservation of similarity relationships, and cell density, presenting results in tables. <br/>
 **Inter-cellular relationships** <br/>